 Each English Learner or potential EL with disabilities is assessed for English language proficiency using accommodations, modifications, or alternate assessments for the ELPAC if specified in the pupil's Individualized Education Program (IEP) or 504 Plan.
-The district uses the ELPAC Participation Criteria for Alternative Assessment to determine the eligibility for alternative assessment, and Ventura County's VCCALPS as the primary alternative assessment option for Moderate to Severe Disability students.
+The district uses the ELPAC Participation Criteria for Alternative Assessment to determine the eligibility for alternative assessment and Alternate ELPAC as the primary alternative assessment option for Moderate to Severe Disability students.